jhnnsrs/konviktion-server/README.md

 ## Develompent

 Want to use Arkitekt with your Notion Workspace?
-Wait more no...
+Well here we go!

+### Goal

+The Goal of this project is to provide a simple and easy to use API for Notion.
+This API should be able to create, read, update and delete pages and blocks.
+And allow users to add items to tables and databases inside notion.